 In this interval, the ground temperature is about 1°C higher than the yearly average surface temperature (Rybach and Sanner, 2000).
 Such effect has also been described by e.g. Westaway and Younger (2013) and Busby et al. (2015) as a potential response of the ground to long-term and high-amplitude perturbations caused by paleo-climatic warming and cooling cycles.
-In such scenario, the temperature gradient might not have reached equilibrium since the last Ice Age (Baltrami et al., 2017).
-Although vertical BHEs are not directly harnessing solar energy in the same way as shallow horizontal BHE, we here attempt to quantify the impact of downward surface heat flux on the upper part of the geothermal gradient and thus on the available surface heat recharge to the BHE.
+In such a scenario, the temperature gradient might not have reached equilibrium since the last Ice Age (Baltrami et al., 2017).
+Although vertical BHEs are not directly harnessing solar energy in the same way as shallow horizontal BHE, here we attempt to quantify the impact of downward surface heat flux on the upper part of the geothermal gradient and thus on the available surface heat recharge to the BHE.